Trust Deed Specialist Forum

 - No further action – If the majority of your creditors don’t object to the Trust Deed terms it will become ‘protected’ meaning as long as you stick to the agreed terms they can’t legally take actions such as arresting your wages, or bank account to recover money.
 You can protect your house and car.

-- No direct contact from your creditors – Your licenced IP will take on the role of trustee, who is there to help you to repay your debts.As long as you make the reduced monthly payment, with Protected Trust Deeds your creditors can no longer call you up, email you or contact you directly in any way.
+- No direct contact from your creditors – The licenced Insolvency Practitioner will take on the role of trustee, who is there to help you to repay your debts.As long as you make the reduced monthly payment, with Protected Trust Deeds your creditors can no longer call you up, email you or contact you directly in any way.

 - Your future interest charges can be frozen – After signing a Trust Deed, you’ll be paying back the debt you already owe but not racking up any more debts as you go.